jduffield65/coppafish/docs/notebook_comments.md

 * **colors**: *Numpy int32 array [n_spots x n_rounds x n_channels]*.

-	[s, r, c] is the intensity of spot s on round r, channel c. -tile_pixel_value_shift-1 if that round/channel not used otherwise integer.
+	[s, r, c] is the intensity of spot s on round r, channel c. -tile_pixel_value_shift if that round/channel not used otherwise integer.

 * **gene_no**: *Numpy int16 array [n_spots]*.